hantsy/micronaut-sandbox/docs/gs-rest.md

 }
 ```

-Here we set `startApplication = false`, it does not start the embedded server to host the application, to test against the database, we do not need a  web environment.
+Here we set `startApplication = false`, it does not start the embedded server to host the application, to test against the database, we do not need a running application

 We have add `testcontainers` feature, it will configure a Postgres for test automatically.
 Check the testcontainers config in the `src/test/resources/application-test.yml`.